microchip-pic-avr-examples/pic18f57q43-cnano-ioc-mplab-melody/README.md

 Next, copy the global interrupt enable from the interrupt.h file so it can use it in the main.c.

-Add code to Light LED0 when the interrupt happens.
-Open pins.c in the source files.
-The code will go in the method called RB4_DefaultInterruptHandler() where it says add code here type LED0_SetLow(); as shown below
+Add the following code snippet to the Interrupt-on-Change interrupt handler for pin RB4 in order to Light LED0 when the interrupt occurs.
+To do this, open the pins.c source file.
+The code will go in the function called RB4_DefaultInterruptHandler() right after the commented line that says "add your RB4 interrupt custom code".
+Inset the function called *LED0_SetLow();* as shown below.

 ![Melody - add Code to light LED0 when Interrupt occurs](images/ioc_interrupt_code.png)